BenMusak/564-Automated-Robotic-Vision-Light-Configuration/README.md

 # How to run
+ - Clone or Download the code.
  - Create a custom python environment that includes all the necesary dependencies.
  - Link the python environment to the project.
- - Open Robodk and import an UR5e from the library.
  - Add at least one folder in the /static/images/ directory.
     - OBS!
 Do not add images directly into the /static/images folder, only subfolders!
  - Run the "runserver.py" file.